-CMCC is an approved institution under the Province of Ontario's Student Assistance Program (OSAP) for 2015-2016.
+CMCC is an approved institution under the Province of Ontario's Student Assistance Program (OSAP).
 This approval is granted annually, and CMCC has held this status continuously since 1988.
-Students attending CMCC are therefore eligible for assistance from OSAP.
+Financial assistance may be available for those who qualify.

 CMCC maintains an emergency loan fund for students.
 The maximum is $500, which must be repaid within 30 days.
 Students must submit written proof to substantiate the status of the emergency.
 Emergency loan application forms may be obtained from the Office of Student Services.